apache/beam/sdks/go/pkg/beam/runners/prism/internal/README.md

 `urns` contains beam URN strings pulled from the protos.
 Leaf package.

-`engine` contains the core manager for handling elements, watermarks, windowing strategies, timers, and state.
+`engine` contains the core manager for handling elements, watermarks, windowing strategies, state, and timers.
 Determines bundle readiness, and stages to execute.
 Leaf package.
 Should never depend on the protocol buffers.

 `jobservices` contains GRPC service handlers for job management and submission.